tidyverse/purrr/tests/testthat/_snaps/lmap.md

       lmap(list(1), ~1)
     Condition
       Error in `stop_bad_type()`:
       !
-Element 1 must be list, not a double vector
+Element 1 must be list, not a number